maxreinartz/Bluesky-Media-Downloader/README.md

 # Bluesky Media Downloader
-Download media from Bluesky with this simple CLI tool.
+Download media (images and videos) from Bluesky with this simple CLI tool.
 Media can be downloaded from users' posts, likes, and feeds.
+Uses ffmpeg to convert .m3u8 to .mp4.

 ## Instructions